emwap/stream-paper/paper.md

 We see the problem clearly in the generated C code from the corresponding Feldspar implementation.
-The window is stored in `v46.member2.member2` and the for-loop on lines 4 to 7 performs the copying. ^[We have elided most of the generated code for presentation purposes.]
+The window is stored in `v46.member2.member2` and the for-loop on lines 4 to 7 performs the copying.
+We have elided most of the generated code for presentation purposes.

 ~~~ {.C .numberLines}
   for (uint32_t v47 = 0; v47 < 32; v47 += 1)